-- (i) When a defending player from a free kick or mark is permitted to take his kick from outside the goal or behind line, he must kick, handball or take the ball into play in the direction of his mark or free kick.
-In such cases, the player on the mark shall not be permitted to come within five (5) yards of the goal or behind line. - (j) When a player has been awarded a mark or a free kick and an opponent unduly holds or deprives him of, or refuses him possession of the ball, or deliberately encroaches over the mark, or refuses to come back to the spot where the mark or free kick was awarded, or in any way deliberately delays the play, the spot where the mark or free kick was awarded shall be advanced not more than 15 yards nearer the goal which the player of the team entitled to the kick is attacking.
+Note. - When a player, from a free kick or mark is permitted to take his kick from outside the boundary line the provisions of Law 9 (c) shall apply.

+(j) When a player has been awarded a mark or a free kick and an opponent unduly holds or deprives him of, or refuses him possession of the ball, or deliberately encroaches over the mark, or refuses to come back to the spot where the mark or free kick was awarded, or in any way deliberately delays the play, the spot where the mark or free kick was awarded not more than 15 yards nearer the goal which the player of the team entitled to the kick is attacking.